 Political Science majors are encouraged to acquire experience through internships.
 In pursuit of that end, the Political Science Division offers a variety of internship experiences on a yearly basis.
 Past internship experiences have included working on political campaigns, field experiences with local and county government institutions, and working with interest groups.
 In addition, interested students are encouraged to participate in opportunities available in our nation's capital through a variety of internships and programs such as those offered by The Washington Center.
 Students receive academic credit for working as interns.

 Students will demonstrate knowledge of the constitutional framework and primary functions of the legislative, executive and judicial branches of government.

 Students will demonstrate knowledge of the role of pluralism, political parties, and organized interests in the American political system.

 Students will demonstrate proficiency in democratic theory and practice, including its historical development

 Students will demonstrate knowledge and awareness of political citizenship and public service, and the skills necessary to be engaged citizens in the political system.

 POLITICAL SCIENCE, B.A.
 (51 credits)

-Required: PS 210, 211, 311 or 352, 365 or 366, and 18 credits of political science electives.
+Required: PS 110 or PS 210, 211, 311 or 352, 365 or 366, and 18 credits of political science electives.
 In addition to these 30 credits in political science, the following courses are required: ECON 211, 212; SOC 211; and 12 credits from history, anthropology, or psychology.
-Students must demonstrate competence in either a foreign language or quantitative skills.
+Students must demonstrate competence in either a foreign language or computer competency.